 ”Joe, do you guys want to play baseball?”
 I asked.

 Silently, their group walked out to the field while our group dropped our gloves and walked towards our makeshift homeplate.
 My friends grabbed bats to hit.
 Joe’s friends all took their positions wearing the gloves we left at our positions.
 Thus began a bizarre sandlot baseball game featuring two teams divided by race.
-With the exception of balls clinking off an aluminum bat or the thud of that ball hitting a leather pocket, this game was initially played in silence.
+With the exception of balls clinking off an aluminum bat or the thud of that ball hitting a leather pocket, the game was initially played in silence.
 Then, as the contest progressed a little, a chatter began— first to our teammates and then to the other team as we passed each other after the third out of every half-inning.
 Our game continued at that same pace until someone suggested we re-pick the teams and start the game over.
 Thirty-five years later, I don’t remember the suggestion arising because the game wasn’t evenly matched.
-Instead, I think it was made because childhood boredom comes quickly, and we were always trying to do something more “fun.”
+Instead, I think it was made because boredom comes quickly to children, and we were always trying to do something more “fun.”

 Pitchers and catchers have reported to their ballclubs for the spring, and it’s nearing Opening Day.
 My attention is everywhere and nowhere all at once, and I haven’t played in a baseball game since the Reagan administration.
 My eleven year old self would be disappointed that I really can’t tell you who plays in the middle infield now for the Cards.
 But no matter how times change and life gets busy, the game stays the same.
 Like James Earl Jones says in Field of Dreams, “one constant through all the years, Ray, has been baseball.
 America has rolled by like an army of steamrollers.
 It has been erased like a blackboard, rebuilt and erased again.
 But baseball has marked the time.
 This field, this game: it’s a part of our past.”